Skip to main content

 MongoDB Vs RDBMS: Comparing the Big 2 Database Services

 Digital transformation is revamping every industry, and most organizations are doing their best to deliver their clients beyond everyone’s expectations.
-However, the journey of digital transformation is not easy.
+However, the journey of digital transformation is not without its challenges.

-In the digital world, there are no barriers to data, and it is tough to manage the enormous amount of data floating around.
+In the digital world, there are no barriers to data, making it challenging to manage the enormous amount of data that is constantly being generated.
 Managing a large volume of data generated on the database can be challenging for firms.
-This is where database platforms like MongoDB come into play.
+This is where database platforms like MongoDB and RDBMS come into play.

 According to the Stack Overflow Developers survey, Mongo DB was the most favored database for developers in the last four years.
 Another report from 3T Software Labs states that MongoDB users tried at least two different technologies, either relational or non-relational, on average in 2017.
 In contrast, in 2020, it changed over three per average user.

-Echoing similar sentiments for RDBMS, Gartner revealed that more than 50 percent of commercial existing proprietary RDBMS instances would be planning to convert in 2022.
-According to a separate analysis by Dell, 78 percent of users reported operating data on the RDBMS, and approximately 70 percent of respondents are running more than 100 databases in MongoDB.
+Echoing similar sentiments for RDBMS, Gartner revealed that more than 50% of commercial existing proprietary RDBMS instances would be planning to convert in 2022.
+According to a separate analysis by Dell, 78% of users reported operating data on the RDBMS, and approximately 70% of respondents are running more than 100 databases in MongoDB.

 Selecting the right solution for your organization can be challenging, as multiple database solutions are currently available.
 MongoDB and RDBMS are among the most established leading names in the database platform.
 Both are in their own space, but which database best suits your application?
 Our Veritis team will guide you in deciding the right database for your projects.